egedursun/bimod-lab/README.md

 - *FERMION COPILOT*: Mobile App Client for Bimod & BimodLab, with features allowing for transactions between the mobile data and the web application. **(Probably Flutter-Based)**
   - *Details:* TBD
+    - Large Project (~1 month to implement)
+    - Flutter looks like a good framework to use for this.
+    - **RESEARCH:** Can there be an easier technology to use, and how?
+Take a research on this.

 ---